 There will be 2 tests and a final exam.
 You will be evaluated on your ability to identify and discuss major monuments, as well as your grasp on the themes introduced in lectures and readings.
 The first 2 tests involve identification of slides and short essays in response to guiding questions.
 There are two parts to the final exam.
-(1) Take-home essays: you will choose from a number of questions that cover major themes for the entire semester.
-To be submitted when you come to (2) in-class slide exam (same format as the first 2 tests) on December 16.
+(1) Take-home essay to be submitted when you come to (2) in-class slide exam (same format as the first 2 tests) on.

-NB: THERE WILL BE NO MAKE-UP TESTS OR EXAMS WITHOUT WRITTEN DOCUMENTATION OF ILLNESS, FAMILY EMERGENCIES, ETC. Please notify me as soon as possible if you have problems.
+NB: THERE WILL BE NO MAKE-UP TESTS OR EXAMS WITHOUT WRITTEN DOCUMENTATION OF ILLNESS, FAMILY EMERGENCIES, ETC. By registering for this course, you commit to taking the final exam on the day officially specified by GMU.
+Please notify me as soon as possible if you have problems.